openfirmware/environment_canada/README.md

 # EnvironmentCanada

-A gem for retrieving weather conditions and forecasts for Canadian cities from Environment Canada.
+An unofficial gem for retrieving weather conditions and forecasts for Canadian cities from Environment Canada.
+Not endorsed or affiliated with Environment Canada in any way.

 ## Installation